iuridiniz/pam-send-slack-message/README.md

 # pam-send-slack-message

-pam-send-slack-message is a program that post messages on slack when the linux server is accessed through ssh.
+pam-send-slack-message is a program that publishes messages on slack when the linux server is accessed through ssh.

 ## Binary installation